cstatz/blazert/README.md

 For now, look at the examples and test cases.

 ## Contributing
+We appreciate all contributions from issues to pull requests.

 For contributing, please read the [contribution guide][contribution].

 [contribution]: CONTRIBUTING.md